maurerv/AlphaPulldown/manuals/AlphaPulldown_manual.md

 Chrome users may not be able to download it after clicking the link.
 If so, please right-click and select "Save link as".

-### Snakemake pipeline installation
-The AlphaPulldown Snakemake pipeline is independent and does not require the prior installation steps described in this manual.
-Its installation and usage are comprehensively described in the separate GitHub [**repository**](https://github.com/KosinskiLab/AlphaPulldownSnakemake).

 ### Installation for developers
 <details>